Mar del Plata style

 The Mar del Plata style (Estilo Mar del Plata, chalet Mar del Plata or chalet marplatense) is a vernacular architectural style very popular during the decades between 1935 and 1950 mainly in the Argentine resort city of Mar del Plata, but extended to nearby coastal towns like Miramar and Necochea.
+Its influence also spread to other regions of the country like Buenos Aires, Córdoba and Santa Fe.